conda-forge/conda-forge.github.io/src/pages/announcements.md

 [Read more](/news/2019/09/30/clang-900-and-gfortran-730-as-default-compilers-in-osx/).

-### 2019-03-28: We overhauled the blas support in conda-forge. {#we-overhauled-the-blas-support-in-conda-forge}
+### 2019-03-28: We overhauled the blas support in conda-forge {#we-overhauled-the-blas-support-in-conda-forge}

 [Read more](/news/2019/03/28/we-overhauled-the-blas-support-in-conda-forge/).

 ### 2019-01-22: It has happened!
-Conda-forge has migrated to the latest compilers 🎉. {#it-has-happened-conda-forge-has-migrated-to-the-latest-compilers}
+Conda-forge has migrated to the latest compilers 🎉 {#it-has-happened-conda-forge-has-migrated-to-the-latest-compilers}

 [Read more](/news/2019/01/22/it-has-happened-conda-forge-has-migrated-to-the-latest-compilers/).